RUAN0007/leetcode-rust/Basic.md

   * Similar to [84.
 Largest Rectangle in Histogram](src/problem/p0084_largest_rectangle_in_histogram.rs), solved with monotonic stack.
 * [87.
 Scramble String](src/problem/p0087_scramble_string.rs)
   * Bottom-up approach with the increment on the substring length
+  * To redo and review with top-down approach with memoization.
 * [135.
 Candy](src/problem/p0135_candy.rs)
   * Smart tricks
 * [149.
 Max Points on a Line](src/problem/p0149_max_points_on_a_line.rs)